 The Group included in the ORSA the materiality of climate change risk exposures for the Group's investment portfolio and the insurance portfolio of Zavarovalnica Sava.
-Three climate change scenarios were also included to quantify the impact of transition risks on the Group's investment portfolio and the impact of physical risks on the Group's insurance portfolio in selected representative concentration pathways (RCP) scenarios and time horizons.

 The Group's investment portfolio was assessed for exposure to transition and physical risks.
 According to the assessment of exposure, the Group's investment portfolio is not materially exposed to physical risks.
 For transition risks, the methodology identified the sectors affected and derived the impact on the value of investments in each sector.
 The exposure of the Group's portfolio to the most vulnerable economic sectors was assessed as low, but despite the low exposure, the impact on the valuation of the debt investment portfolio could be significant due to the large volume of assets.

-For the non-life insurance portfolio, we focused our ORSA exposure assessment on the portfolio of Zavarovalnica Sava in Slovenia, where the Group has the highest concentration of underwriting risk.
+For the non-life insurance portfolio, we focused on the portfolio of Zavarovalnica Sava in Slovenia, where the Group has the highest concentration of underwriting risk, for assessing the exposure to physical and transition risks in ORSA.
 The portfolio was assessed for exposure to flood risk at the cut-off date.
-A total of 86 APSFR34 areas have been mapped with data on the coverages provided under property and motor policies.
+A total of 86 APSFR areas have been mapped with data on the coverages provided under property and motor policies.
 The analysis showed that the Group is significantly exposed to flood damage within Slovenia if the flood risk were to materialise.
-The most vulnerable areas are the Ljubljanica and Gradaščica river basins, the Savinja river basin and the Maribor-Ptuj-Drava river basin.
+The areas with the highest exposure are the Sava river basin, followed by the coastal and the Drava river basins.
+In order to assess the materiality of the transition risk, Zavarovalnica Sava classified its gross written premiums of its policyholders into the CPRS sectors (climate policy relevant sectors) and, on this basis, determined the total exposure to unsustainable activities in the transition problematic CPRS sectors.
+The exposure was found to be relatively low.